jthatcher1293/icons/README.md

 # Icons

-Demo of what our current icons are. moving towards more standardization
+Demo of what our current icons are.
+Moving towards more standardization.